 Part One — Writing Professional Emails in English

 The greeting sets the tone for the entire email.
-Get it wrong and the rest of the email is already working against you.

-Dear Mr. Khan, / Dear Ms. Ahmed, / Dear Dr. Raza,
+- Formal (senior person or someone you don’t know): Dear Mr. Khan, / Dear Ms. Ahmed, / Dear Dr. Raza,

-Hello Sarah, / Hi James,
+- Semi-formal (colleague or prior correspondence): Hello Sarah, / Hi James,

 - I am writing to enquire about…